 When asked if he supports a change to sports betting law, Bettman said this:

 “I’m agnostic to it.
 I don’t think it helps, I don’t think it hurts.
 I do think laws should be complied with, so I’m hoping the Supreme Court affirms PASPA in terms of the New Jersey litigation.
 If there’s going to be a change, it should be done the right way.”

 PGA on Sports Betting: Supports Regulation

-The PGA Tour confirmed its support of legal and regulated sports betting with a statement it gave to Legal Sports Report in April:
+The PGA Tour confirmed its support of legal and regulated sports betting with a statement it gave in April:

 The PGA TOUR supports the regulation of sports betting in a safe and responsible manner.
 We believe regulation is the most effective way of ensuring integrity in competition, protecting consumers, engaging fans and generating revenue for government, operators and leagues.
 We are aligned with the NBA and MLB in this area, and we are looking for ways to collaborate with legislators, regulators, operators and others in the industry on regulation that serves the interests of all involved.

 The wording of this statement combined with what we know of recent NBA and MLB lobbying efforts makes it appear likely the PGA Tour supports an integrity fee and other concessions in any legislation passed by lawmakers.